By Berto, CMO, February 7, 2026

 How does insurance and registration differ for pre-built camper vans?

-Mentions for additional reading: Pre-Built vs Custom: Which Van Path is Right for You, The Vansmith's Guide to Buying a New Mercedes Sprinter, and The Ultimate Van Build Timeline: How Long Does It Take.
+Mentions for more reading: Pre-Built vs Custom: Which Van Path is Right for You, The Vansmith's Guide to Buying a New Mercedes Sprinter, and The Ultimate Van Build Timeline: How Long Does It Take.